KIDICA/DALA/README.md

 ```

-Now run `npm start` from the root.
+Now run `npm start` from the root this will deploy the Vue app to `/server/public` when the start the server side node.js express app.

 #### Real Production